navidrome/website/content/en/docs/Installation/pre-built-binaries.md

 #### Get Navidrome

 Download the latest release from the [releases page](https://github.com/deluan/navidrome/releases), extract the contents to the executable directory, and set the permissions for the files.
-(Replace the URL bellow with the one from the releases page):
+(Replace the URL below with the one from the releases page):

 ```
 wget https://github.com/deluan/navidrome/releases/download/v0.XX.0/navidrome_0.XX.0_Linux_x86_64.tar.gz -O Navidrome.tar.gz